ingsotelo/rhsalud/readme.md

 ## About rhsalud

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects.
+rhsalud is a web application development with Laravel framework.

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+Thank you for considering contributing to the rhsalud! please send an e-mail to Admin via [contacto@ingenieriaensoluciones.com](mailto:contacto@ingenieriaensoluciones.com).

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within Laravel, please send an e-mail to Admin via [contacto@ingenieriaensoluciones.com](mailto:contacto@ingenieriaensoluciones.com).
 All security vulnerabilities will be promptly addressed.

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The rhsalud is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).